w3c/wai-course-list/content/index.md

 title_html: "Course List - Digital Accessibility Education, Training, and Certification"
 nav_title: "Course List"
 doc-note-type: draft
+doc-note-message: <p><strong>Please do not share links</strong> to this draft page yet.
+We plan to announce it in September 2022.
+To get notified when it is ready to share, subscribe to <a href="https://www.w3.org/WAI/news/subscribe/">Get WAI News</a>.</p>

 lang: en
 last_updated: 2021-@@-@@
 github: